pichsenmeister/slack-status/README.md

 A simple Slack app that updates your Slack status to the game you currently play on Steam, the song you listen to on Spotify, or a recent reaction you got to one of your messages on Slack.

-This app uses the [Bolt for Slack](https://slack.dev/bolt/concepts) framework.

 ## Firebase configuration

 1. Create a [new Firebase project](https://console.firebase.google.com/)